bjartnes/bounded-disturbances/README.md

-# bounded-disturbances / chaos engineering
+# Bounded-disturbances / chaos engineering

 This repository is for a workshop to understand how to introduce and deal with a bounded disturbance.
 By bounded disturbance I mean an error in a dependency such as less than 1% socket errors and/or less than 10% timeouts of maximum 5 seconds.